 The Centre provides counseling, therapy and training to individuals and families.
-This grant helped fund the integrated case management system.
+An integrated case management system was partly funded.

 |*Central Speech and Hearing Clinic Inc., Winnipeg|

-The Clinic serves children and adults who are deaf or hard-of-hearing by offering specialized therapies.
-This grant helped to purchase a new Tympstar Middle Ear Analyzer.
+Children and adults who are deaf or hard-of-hearing are served by this Clinic.
+The grant helped to purchase a new Tympstar Middle Ear Analyzer.

 |*John Howard Society of Manitoba, Winnipeg|

-The Society has started a new program with a leading dog training agency in Canada.
+A new program, Canine Healing Services, has been started.
 This is a pre-employment, skills development program for men who have been in conflict with the law.
-This grant helped towards the Canine Healing Services.

 | *New Directions for Children, Youth and Families, Winnipeg|

-This Centre provides a wide range of services to children, adolescents and adults.
-This grant helped to provide Bridge funding for the Empower Project.
+A wide range of services to children, adolescents and adults is offered by New Directions.
+This grant helped to provide bridge funding for the Empower Project.

 |*Villa Rosa Inc., Winnipeg|

-This shelter operates a pre-natal residence and a post-natal residence for single expected and post-natal mothers.
-This grant helped towards roof renovations.
+This shelter operates a pre-natal residence and a post-natal residence for single expectant and post-natal mothers.
+Roof renovations was assisted.

 |*Canadian CED Network, Winnipeg|

 The Network promotes "Community Economic Development", or CED, to reduce poverty, homelessness and promote community revitalization.
-"Spark". connects volunteer consultants with charitable organizations.
-This grant helped towards the "Spark", project.
+"Spark" connects volunteer consultants with charitable organizations.

 |Manitoba League of Persons with Disabilities, Winnipeg|